Cody Rhodes: Undisputed WWE Champion (2024–present)

+As the title was the world championship of SmackDown, Rhodes was subsequently transferred to the brand, defending the title twice against AJ Styles at Backlash on May 4 and Clash at the Castle on June 15 in an "I Quit" match, and Logan Paul at King and Queen of the Ring on May 25.
+He also found himself in a feud with Solo Sikoa, successfully defending the title against him at SummerSlam on August 3 in a Bloodline Rules match and during the September 13 episode of SmackDown in a steel cage match.

+At Crown Jewel on November 2, Rhodes defeated World Heavyweight Champion Gunther to win the inaugural WWE Crown Jewel Championship.
+Rhodes also feuded with Kevin Owens, retaining the title at Bash in Berlin on August 31.
+At Saturday Night's Main Event on December 14, Rhodes (who came out with the "Winged Eagle" version of the WWE Championship) retained the title against Owens.
+After the event went off the air, Rhodes was attacked by Owens, who took the Winged Eagle belt.
+At Royal Rumble on February 1, 2025, Rhodes defeated Owens in a Ladder match for the championship, with both belts on the line, ending their feud.

 On the February 21 episode of SmackDown, Rhodes began a storyline with The Rock, which involved The Rock cryptically stating that he wanted Rhodes's soul.
 At Elimination Chamber: Toronto on March 1, Rhodes rejected The Rock's offer, which then prompted Cena, who had just won the Elimination Chamber match to earn a title shot against Rhodes at WrestleMania 41, to attack Rhodes.
-On Night 2 of the event on April 20, Rhodes lost the title to Cena via interference from his ally, Travis Scott, and a low blow from Cena, ending his reign at 378 days.
+On Night 2 of the event on April 20, Rhodes lost the title to Cena via interference from rapper Travis Scott, and a low blow from Cena, ending his reign at 378 days.

-After a brief absence from television, Rhodes returned on May 24 at Saturday Night's Main Event XXXIX, coming to the aid of Jey Uso from an attack by Cena and Paul, before challenging them both to a tag team match at Money in the Bank.
-At the event on June 7, Rhodes and Uso defeated Cena and Paul after an assist from the returning R-Truth, with Rhodes pinning Cena.
-Following Money in the Bank, Rhodes competed in the 2025 edition of the King of the Ring tournament, defeating Andrade, Damien Priest and Shinsuke Nakamura in a fatal four-way match in the first round, Jey Uso in the semi-finals, and Orton in the finals at Night of Champions on June 28, thus winning the tournament and earning an Undisputed WWE Championship match against Cena at SummerSlam.
+Following a month-long absence from television, Rhodes returned and won the 2025 King of the Ring tournament, defeating Randy Orton in the finals at Night of Champions on June 28, thus winning the tournament and earning an Undisputed WWE Championship match against Cena at SummerSlam.
 On Night 2 of the event on August 3, Rhodes defeated Cena in a Street Fight to win the Undisputed WWE Championship for a second time.

-On the August 8 edition of SmackDown, Rhodes teamed with Cena to defeat Drew McIntyre and Logan Paul via disqualification.
-After the match, Rhodes and McIntyre brawled with each other at ringside, which resulted in McIntyre viciously performing the Claymore Kick on Rhodes through the side of the announcer's desk.
-This was done to write Rhodes off television to allow him to film the movie Street Fighter.
-Rhodes returned on the September 12 SmackDown and challenged McIntyre to a title match at Wrestlepalooza.
-At the event on September 20, Rhodes defeated McIntyre to retain the title.
-At Crown Jewel on October 11, Rhodes faced World Heavyweight Champion Seth Rollins for the Crown Jewel Championship in a losing effort.
-At Saturday Night's Main Event on November 1, Rhodes once again retained the title against McIntyre.